 Session Law, 2018-5, Section 11L.1(x)

 Report to the

 House Appropriations Committee on Health and Human Services

 And

 Senate Appropriations Committee on Health and Human Services

 And

 Fiscal Research Division

 By

 North Carolina Department of Health and Human Services

-December 31, 2020
+April 20, 2022

-Introduction:
+INTRODUCTION:

-In Session Law, 2018-5 Section 11L.1(x) "SECTION 11L.1.(x) The sum of one million four hundred thirty thousand eight hundred fifty-one dollars (\$1,430,851) appropriated in this section in the Mental Health Services Block Grant to the Department of Health and Human Services, Division of Mental Health, Developmental Disabilities, and Substance Abuse Services, for the 2017-2018 fiscal year and the sum of two million three hundred twenty-one thousand eight hundred seventy-three dollars (\$2,321,873) for the 2018-2019 fiscal year is allocated for Mental Health Services - First Psychotic Symptom Treatment.
+Session Law, 2017-57 Section 11L.1.(x), as amended by Session Law 2018-5, Section 11L.1.(x), provided the following.
+"The sum of one million four hundred thirty thousand eight hundred fifty-one dollars (\$1,430,851) appropriated in this section in the Mental Health Services Block Grant to the Department of Health and Human Services, Division of Mental Health, Developmental Disabilities, and Substance Abuse Services, for the 2017-2018 fiscal year and the sum of two million three hundred twenty-one thousand eight hundred seventy-three dollars (\$2,321,873) for the 2018-2019 fiscal year is allocated for Mental Health Services - First Psychotic Symptom Treatment.
 The Division shall report on (i) the specific evidence-based treatment and services provided, (ii) the number of persons treated, and (iii) the measured outcomes or impact on the participants served.
-The Division shall report to the House of Representatives Appropriations Committee on Health and Human Services, the Senate Appropriations Committee on Health and Human Services, then Division no later than December 31 of each year.
+The Division shall report to the House of Representatives Appropriations Committee on Health and Human Services, the Senate Appropriations Committee on Health and Human Services, and the Fiscal Research Division no later than December 31 of each year."
 In its Federal fiscal year (FFY) 2014 appropriation, the Substance Abuse and Mental Health Services Administration (SAMHSA) was directed to require states to set aside 5% of their Mental Health Block Grant (MHBG) allocation to support "evidence-based programs that address the needs of individuals with early serious mental illness, including psychotic disorders."
 This funding is dedicated to treatment of persons with early serious mental illness and not for primary prevention or preventive intervention for people at high risk of serious mental illness.
 In its FFY 2016, the First Episode Psychosis (FEP) set aside was increased to 10%.
 The accompanying Guidance Document from SAMHSA stated "...the funds from the set-aside are only used for programs showing strong evidence of effectiveness and targets the first episode psychosis.
 SAMHSA shall not expand the use of the set-aside to programs outside of those that address first episode psychosis."
-The SAMHSA 10% set aside allocation for FFY21 is \$1,976,970.00.00.
-Evidence-Based Treatment and Services Provided:
+The SAMHSA 10% set aside allocation for FFY21 was \$1,976,970; the SAMHSA 10% set aside allocation for FFY22 is \$1,978,241.
+EVIDENCE-BASED TREATMENT AND SERVICES PROVIDED: